 The holidays will no doubt be different this year for many families.
-Whether it’s not visiting with grandparents locally, not traveling to see other family, or not giving as many gifts, parents and kids will have to make adjustments.
+Whether it’s not visiting with grandparents locally, not traveling to see other family, or not giving as many gifts because of high prices, parents and kids will have to make adjustments.

-Dr. Pontillo: Families have likely been talking for six months and more about the changing world, with virtual learning, parents working at home, things being closed, trips being canceled, everyone's world has shifted so much.
+DP: Families have likely been talking for months and more about the changing world, with virtual learning, parents working at home, things being closed, trips being canceled, everyone's world has shifted so much.
 So this would be a continuation of the same discussion.

 Try to acknowledge, validate and label their feelings, you don’t want to ever dismiss or trivialize or minimize how kids are feeling.
 We feel them too as parents, we can’t get together with our parents, and so we can teach kids that disappointment is a normal part of life; we don’t want to prevent our kids from feeling disappointment, so allowing for disappointment and sadness is healthy, we normalize and then think about how can we make it better, create new traditions this year.

-Dr. Damour: As always, kids will take their cues from their parents and if the parent is feeling helpless and hopeless about the disruption to the holiday, that won’t help the kids feel better.
-If the parent can speak openly about sadness and then pivot to an inventive 2020 version of the holiday, usually kids will follow their lead.
+LD: As always, kids will take their cues from their parents and if the parent is feeling helpless and hopeless about the disruption to the holiday, that won’t help the kids feel better.
+If the parent can speak openly about sadness and then pivot to an inventive version of the holiday, usually kids will follow their lead.

 You could make a new recipe book, plan our own menu, build our own Christmas fort, think of creative ways to find new fun unique traditions, which we’ll remember in future years.
 You’ll still be making memories that can be treasured, and you’ll show kids how to have hope by focusing on the positives.